Last Updated on

 If you could dress any celebrity, who would it be and what would they wear?

 Iris Apfel or Anna Dello Russo.
 Hmmm, I don’t know specifically, but it would be something colorful and textural.

 Are you sustainable in any other aspects of your life?

 I am.
 And it’s been a hard transition.
-I wasn’t aware of how terrible single use plastics were until only a few years ago.
-I think about the longevity of everything now.
+I wasn’t aware of how terrible single use plastics were until only a few years ago, can you believe it?
+I think about the longevity of everything now!
 I don’t buy what I don’t need.
-Buy a lot of clothes second hand.
+I also buy a lot of clothes second hand.

 What made you want to be a designer in the first place?